cliffordlab/cliffordlab.github.io/publications.md

 <td><div class="citation_container">
 <input type="checkbox" class="toggle-button" id="RheaVidrine_2020_03_25_Designimplementation">
 <div class="citation">
-Vidrine R, Zackoff M, Paff Z, Seger B, Pfeiffer S, Hagedorn P, Stalets E, Despond O, Proulx F, Carcillo J, Lacroix J, DuPont H, Spink W, Hartman M, Linde-Zwirble W, Angus D, Watson R, Carlton E, Barbaro R, Iwashyna T, Prescott H, Han Y, Carcillo J, Dragotta M, Carcillo J, Kuch B, Han Y, Oliveira C, S<span class="bibtex-protected">á</span> FN, Oliveira D, Davis A, Carcillo J, Aneja R, Cruz A, Perry A, Williams E, Graf J, Wuestner E, Patel B, Larsen G, Mecham N, Greenberg R, Paul R, Melendez E, Stack A, Capraro A, Monuteaux M, Neuman M, Lane R, Funai T, Reeder R, Larsen G, Lloyd J, Ahrens E, Clark D, Dachenhaus T, Nuss K, Westra B, Landman S, Yadav P, Steinbach M, Semler M, Weavind L, Hooper M, Sawyer A, Deal E, Labelle A, Warttig S, Alderson P, Evans D, Lewis S, Kourbeti I, Smith A, Despins L, Kamaleswaran R, Akbilgic O, Hallman M, West A, Davis R, Shah S, Nemati S, Holder A, Razmi F, Stanley M, Clifford G, Buchman T, Schlapbach L, MacLaren G, Festa M, Rolnick J, Downing N, Shepard J, Weiss S, Fitzgerald J, Pappachan J, Goldstein B, Giroir B, Randolph A, Romero-Brufau S, Huddleston J, Escobar G, Liebow M, Balamuth F, Alpern E, Grundmeier R, Balamuth F, Alpern E, Abbadessa M, Cruz A, Williams E, Graf J, Gyang E, Shieh L, Forsey L, Maggio P, Wright A, Phansalkar S, Bloomrosen M, Bates D, Kuperman G, Wang S, Ruth A, McCracken C, Fortenberry J, Hall M, Simon H, Hebbar K, Dewan M, Sanchez-Pinto L. <a href="https://drive.google.com/file/d/1knDGd2JlV6kfY6M5DEwZWGfodU2leb5T/view?usp=sharing">Design, implementation, and validation of a pediatric ICU sepsis prediction tool as clinical decision support</a>.
+Vidrine R, Zackoff M, Paff Z, Seger B, Pfeiffer S, Hagedorn P, Stalets E, Despond O, Proulx F, Carcillo J, Lacroix J, DuPont H, Spink W, Hartman M, Linde-Zwirble W, Angus D, Watson R, Carlton E, Barbaro R, Iwashyna T, Prescott H, Han Y, Carcillo J, Dragotta M, Carcillo J, Kuch B, Han Y, Oliveira C, S<span class="bibtex-protected">á</span> FN, Oliveira D, Davis A, Carcillo J, Aneja R, Cruz A, Perry A, Williams E, Graf J, Wuestner E, Patel B, Larsen G, Mecham N, Greenberg R, Paul R, Melendez E, Stack A, Capraro A, Monuteaux M, Neuman M, Lane R, Funai T, Reeder R, Larsen G, Lloyd J, Ahrens E, Clark D, Dachenhaus T, Nuss K, Westra B, Landman S, Yadav P, Steinbach M, Semler M, Weavind L, Hooper M, Sawyer A, Deal E, Labelle A, Warttig S, Alderson P, Evans D, Lewis S, Kourbeti I, Smith A, Despins L, Kamaleswaran R, Akbilgic O, Hallman M, West A, Davis R, Shah S, Nemati S, Holder A, Razmi F, Stanley M, Clifford GD, Buchman T, Schlapbach L, MacLaren G, Festa M, Rolnick J, Downing N, Shepard J, Weiss S, Fitzgerald J, Pappachan J, Goldstein B, Giroir B, Randolph A, Romero-Brufau S, Huddleston J, Escobar G, Liebow M, Balamuth F, Alpern E, Grundmeier R, Balamuth F, Alpern E, Abbadessa M, Cruz A, Williams E, Graf J, Gyang E, Shieh L, Forsey L, Maggio P, Wright A, Phansalkar S, Bloomrosen M, Bates D, Kuperman G, Wang S, Ruth A, McCracken C, Fortenberry J, Hall M, Simon H, Hebbar K, Dewan M, Sanchez-Pinto L. <a href="https://drive.google.com/file/d/1knDGd2JlV6kfY6M5DEwZWGfodU2leb5T/view?usp=sharing">Design, implementation, and validation of a pediatric ICU sepsis prediction tool as clinical decision support</a>.
 Applied Clinical Informatics 2020 March 25; 11 (02): pp. 218-225.
 </div>
 <div class="bibtex_source"><pre>@article{RheaVidrine_2020_03_25_Designimplementation,
-    author = "Vidrine, Rhea and Zackoff, Matthew and Paff, Zachary and Seger, Brandy and Pfeiffer, Stephen and Hagedorn, Philip and Stalets, Erika and Despond, O and Proulx, F and Carcillo, J and Lacroix, J and DuPont, H and Spink, W and Hartman, M and Linde-Zwirble, W and Angus, D and Watson, R and Carlton, E and Barbaro, R and Iwashyna, T and Prescott, H and Han, Y and Carcillo, J and Dragotta, M and Carcillo, J and Kuch, B and Han, Y and Oliveira, C and de S{\'a}, F Nogueira and Oliveira, D and Davis, A and Carcillo, J and Aneja, R and Cruz, A and Perry, A and Williams, E and Graf, J and Wuestner, E and Patel, B and Larsen, G and Mecham, N and Greenberg, R and Paul, R and Melendez, E and Stack, A and Capraro, A and Monuteaux, M and Neuman, M and Lane, R and Funai, T and Reeder, R and Larsen, G and Lloyd, J and Ahrens, E and Clark, D and Dachenhaus, T and Nuss, K and Westra, B and Landman, S and Yadav, P and Steinbach, M and Semler, M and Weavind, L and Hooper, M and Sawyer, A and Deal, E and Labelle, A and Warttig, S and Alderson, P and Evans, D and Lewis, S and Kourbeti, I and Smith, A and Despins, L and Kamaleswaran, R and Akbilgic, O and Hallman, M and West, A and Davis, R and Shah, S and Nemati, S and Holder, A and Razmi, F and Stanley, M and Clifford, G and Buchman, T and Schlapbach, L and MacLaren, G and Festa, M and Rolnick, J and Downing, N and Shepard, J and Weiss, S and Fitzgerald, J and Pappachan, J and Goldstein, B and Giroir, B and Randolph, A and Romero-Brufau, S and Huddleston, J and Escobar, G and Liebow, M and Balamuth, F and Alpern, E and Grundmeier, R and Balamuth, F and Alpern, E and Abbadessa, M and Cruz, A and Williams, E and Graf, J and Gyang, E and Shieh, L and Forsey, L and Maggio, P and Wright, A and Phansalkar, S and Bloomrosen, M and Bates, D and Kuperman, G and Wang, S and Ruth, A and McCracken, C and Fortenberry, J and Hall, M and Simon, H and Hebbar, K and Dewan, M and Sanchez-Pinto, L", title = "Design, implementation, and validation of a pediatric ICU sepsis prediction tool as clinical decision support", date = "2020-03-25",
+    author = "Vidrine, Rhea and Zackoff, Matthew and Paff, Zachary and Seger, Brandy and Pfeiffer, Stephen and Hagedorn, Philip and Stalets, Erika and Despond, O and Proulx, F and Carcillo, J and Lacroix, J and DuPont, H and Spink, W and Hartman, M and Linde-Zwirble, W and Angus, D and Watson, R and Carlton, E and Barbaro, R and Iwashyna, T and Prescott, H and Han, Y and Carcillo, J and Dragotta, M and Carcillo, J and Kuch, B and Han, Y and Oliveira, C and de S{\'a}, F Nogueira and Oliveira, D and Davis, A and Carcillo, J and Aneja, R and Cruz, A and Perry, A and Williams, E and Graf, J and Wuestner, E and Patel, B and Larsen, G and Mecham, N and Greenberg, R and Paul, R and Melendez, E and Stack, A and Capraro, A and Monuteaux, M and Neuman, M and Lane, R and Funai, T and Reeder, R and Larsen, G and Lloyd, J and Ahrens, E and Clark, D and Dachenhaus, T and Nuss, K and Westra, B and Landman, S and Yadav, P and Steinbach, M and Semler, M and Weavind, L and Hooper, M and Sawyer, A and Deal, E and Labelle, A and Warttig, S and Alderson, P and Evans, D and Lewis, S and Kourbeti, I and Smith, A and Despins, L and Kamaleswaran, R and Akbilgic, O and Hallman, M and West, A and Davis, R and Shah, S and Nemati, S and Holder, A and Razmi, F and Stanley, M and Clifford, G D and Buchman, T and Schlapbach, L and MacLaren, G and Festa, M and Rolnick, J and Downing, N and Shepard, J and Weiss, S and Fitzgerald, J and Pappachan, J and Goldstein, B and Giroir, B and Randolph, A and Romero-Brufau, S and Huddleston, J and Escobar, G and Liebow, M and Balamuth, F and Alpern, E and Grundmeier, R and Balamuth, F and Alpern, E and Abbadessa, M and Cruz, A and Williams, E and Graf, J and Gyang, E and Shieh, L and Forsey, L and Maggio, P and Wright, A and Phansalkar, S and Bloomrosen, M and Bates, D and Kuperman, G and Wang, S and Ruth, A and McCracken, C and Fortenberry, J and Hall, M and Simon, H and Hebbar, K and Dewan, M and Sanchez-Pinto, L", title = "Design, implementation, and validation of a pediatric ICU sepsis prediction tool as clinical decision support", date = "2020-03-25",
     issue = "02",